-Learners are encouraged to attend employer/provider talks within school to learn about different employment opportunities.

-Learners from Year 10 have the opportunity to take part in trips to industry/universities/colleges/careers and skills events/UCAS events on a 1 to 1 and small group basis.

-Careers guidance interviews by the onsite specialist Careers Adviser will be available from Year 10 onwards.

-- Links between the PCS SENCo and the PCS Careers Advisers will ensure the most appropriate approach is being utilised to enhance careers understanding for each of the school's EHCP students.
-Parents/carers are invited to any 1:1 meetings. - Collaborative work between the Careers Adviser and post 16 providers will support learners moving into the sixth form and transition from the sixth form to employment, further education or training.

-Networking with colleges/employers/universities will ensure students are supported with transition and that systems are in place to support students.
+- Learners are encouraged to attend employer/provider talks within school to learn about different employment opportunities. - Learners from Year 10 have the opportunity to take part in trips to industry/universities/colleges/careers and skills events/UCAS events on a 1 to 1 and small group basis. - Careers guidance interviews by the onsite specialist Careers Adviser will be available from Year 10 onwards. - Links between the PCS SENCo and the PCS Careers Advisers will ensure the most appropriate approach is being utilised to enhance careers understanding for each of the school's EHCP students.
+Parents/carers are invited to any 1:1 meetings. - SEND students have a bespoke Careers programme which involves trips to ican events, visits to post 16 providers with specialist facilities eg Sutton & District Training Ltd Woodingedan. - Collaborative work between the Careers Adviser and post 16 providers will support learners moving into the sixth form and transition from the sixth form to employment, further education or training. - Networking with colleges/employers/universities will ensure students are supported with transition and that systems are in place to support students.